SwissDataScienceCenter/renku/docs/user/firststeps.rst

 In the **New Ku** form, fill in the **Title** and **Description** as follows.

 * Title: Data source
-* Desription: Where does the data come from?
+* Description: Where does the data come from?

 Do not change the **Visibility** and click on **Create**.